29 Best Souvenirs in Cancun and Where to Buy Them

 👉🏽 Cancun Airport

-If you decided there was a souvenir you can’t live without, realized you forgot to buy a present for someone, or just like to leave shopping to the last minute, you’ll be happy to know that the Cancun airport has extensive souvenir shopping.
+If you decide there is a souvenir you can’t live without, realize you forgot to buy a present for someone, or just like to leave shopping to the last minute, you’ll be happy to know that the Cancun airport has extensive souvenir shopping.

 Los Cinco Soles store is located in the Cancun airport and has all sorts of Mexican handicrafts.

-You can pick up everything from jewelry to colorful pottery to Mexican candies while you wait for your flight home.
+While you wait for your flight home, you can pick up everything from jewelry to colorful pottery to Mexican candies.

 Buying Cancun souvenirs online